IoT in airports: How is it going to improve our travel experiences?

 When you go to an airport you can already see how technology is making an impact.
 Online check-ins have eliminated the need for standing in endless queues and body scanners are used as a security measure.

-Despite the current technologies our trips to the airport rarely go without some sort of hitch, or inconvenience.
+Despite the current technologies, our trips to the airport rarely go without some sort of inconvenience.
 Bags are still misplaced (sometimes even lost) and navigating your way around a crowded airport can be like trying to find your way out of a maze.

 This is where IoT can play its part.
 By tactically placing sensors in certain locations around the airport it’s possible to check the flow of traffic in specific areas; as well as the location of our luggage.
 There’s also scope to aid security.
 This includes biometric tokens and wearables for staff to increase efficiency when accessing certain areas of the airport.

 IoT adoption in Airports

 A recent SITA study outlined the role that IoT can play in our airport experiences.
 The study found that nearly a third of all airports worldwide were already utilising the Internet of Things by placing sensors in key locations around their buildings.
 Here are some figures that show how 225 airports plan to use sensors over the next three years: